 - VOCs: Six VOCs are measured at Zeppelin: ethane, propane, butane, pentane, benzene and toluene.
-Ethane, often co-emitted with fossil fuel methane, is increasing, whereas the concentrations of toluene and benzene have been stable since 2014. - CO: In general the CO concentrations measured at Zeppelin show a decrease during the period 2003 to 2009, and stable levels the last years with a small peak in 2010.
+The annual mean concentrations vary from one year to another and for most compounds it is not possible to draw any conclusions about development and trend.
+Benzene and toluene are exceptions, where the annual means have decreased the last few years. - CO: In general the CO concentrations measured at Zeppelin show a decrease during the period 2003 to 2009, and stable levels the last years with a small peak in 2010.
 CO is an excellent tracer for transport of smoke from fires (biomass burning, agricultural-or forest fires).
-2016 was not particularly influenced by such fire episodes.
+2017 was not particularly influenced by such fire episodes.

-3. Aerosols and climate
+3 Aerosols and climate

 Atmospheric aerosol influences climate by scattering incoming solar radiation back into space, or absorb the radiation.
 This so called direct aerosol climate forcing results mostly in cooling, but can be moderated if the aerosol itself absorbs solar radiation, e.g. if it consists partly of light absorbing carbon or light absorbing minerals.
 In this case, the aerosol warms the surrounding atmosphere.
 Atmospheric aerosol influences climate as outlined in section 1.4.
 Atmospheric aerosol particles also affect the reflectivity and lifetime of clouds, which is termed the indirect aerosol climate effect.
 The effect can be cooling as well as warming for climate, but in most cases, the cloud reflectivity and lifetime are increased, leading again to a cooling effect (see Figure 3).
-Figure 43 gives an overview of the main natural and anthropogenic sources of atmospheric aerosols, also described in detail the annual report of Aas et al. 2017 on long range transport of air pollution.
+Figure 43 gives an overview of the main natural and anthropogenic sources of atmospheric aerosols, also described in detail the annual report of Aas et al. 2018 on long range transport of air pollution.

-Figure 43: Illustration of the main natural and anthropogenic sources of atmospheric aerosols taken from Myhre et al (2013b).
+Figure 43: Illustration of the main natural and anthropogenic sources of atmospheric aerosols taken from Myhre et al (2013a).
 Top: local and large scale air pollution.
 Sources include (bottom, counter clockwise) volcanic eruptions (producing volcanic ash and sulphate), sea spray (sea salt and sulphate aerosols), desert storms (mineral dust), savannah biomass burning (BC and OC), coal power plants (fossil fuel BC and OC, sulphate, nitrate), ships (BC, OC, sulphates, nitrate), cooking (domestic BC and OC), road transport (sulphate, BC, VOCs yielding OC).
 Additionally, Biogenic VOC to SOA and primary biological (e.g. pollen) from vegetation is crucial.
 Center: Electron microscope images of (A) sulphates, (B) soot, (C) fly ash, a product of coal combustion (Posfai et al., 1999).

 Uncertainties in assessing aerosol climate forcing hamper the attribution of changes in the climate system.
 IPCC AR5 (IPCC, 2013) has high confidence in stating that total atmospheric aerosol negative radiative forcing in the past, has offset a significant fraction of greenhouse gas radiative warming, although the magnitude is connected with uncertainty.
-Due to the decline of aerosol concentrations as reported in Tørseth et al (2012), Collaud Coen et al., (2013), and Asmi et al., (2013), and summarized in Hartmann et al. 2013) the total anthropogenic radiative forcing (from both greenhouse gases and aerosols) will be even larger in the future, due to less negative forcing from cooling aerosols (sulphates etc.)
+Due to the decline of aerosol concentrations as reported in Tørseth et al (2012), Collaud Coen et al., (2013), and Asmi et al., (2013), and summarized in Hartmann et al. 2013) the total anthropogenic radiative forcing (from both greenhouse gases and aerosols) will be even larger, i.e. more warming, in the future, due to less negative forcing from cooling aerosols (sulphates etc.)

-This monitoring programme includes measurements of areosol properties relevant for quantifying the direct and indirect aerosol climate effect from 3 observatories NILU operates 3 observatories measuring aerosol properties relevant for quantifying the direct and indirect aerosol climate effects: 1) Zeppelin Observatory (in collaboration with the Norwegian Polar Institute and Stockholm University); 2) Birkenes Atmospheric Observatory, Aust-Agder, Southern Norway; 3) Trollhaugen Atmospheric Observatory, Antarctica (observatory operated by NILU, main station operated by Norwegian Polar Institute).
+This monitoring programme includes measurements of areosol properties relevant for quantifying the direct and indirect aerosol climate effect from 3 observatories NILU operates: 1) Zeppelin Observatory (in collaboration with the Norwegian Polar Institute and Stockholm University); 2) Birkenes Atmospheric Observatory, Aust-Agder, Southern Norway; 3) Trollhaugen Atmospheric Observatory, Antarctica (observatory operated by NILU, main station operated by Norwegian Polar Institute).
 Recent developments at these stations include: